History of Iran: Persianate states and dynasties (977–1219)

 In 977, a Turkic governor of the Samanids, Sabuktigin, conquered Ghazna (in present-day Afghanistan) and established a dynasty, the Ghaznavids, that lasted to 1186.
 The Ghaznavid empire grew by taking all of the Samanid territories south of the Amu Darya in the last decade of the 10th century, and eventually occupied parts of Eastern Iran, Afghanistan, Pakistan and north-west India.
 The Ghaznavids are generally credited with launching Islam into a mainly Hindu India.
-The invasion of India was undertaken in 1000 by the Ghaznavid ruler, Mahmud, and continued for several years.
+The invasion of India was undertaken in 1000 by the Ghaznavid ruler Mahmud and continued for several years.
 They were unable to hold power for long, however, particularly after the death of Mahmud in 1030.
 By 1040 the Seljuqs had taken over the Ghaznavid lands in Iran.

 The Seljuqs, who like the Ghaznavids were Persianate in nature and of Turkic origin, slowly conquered Iran over the course of the 11th century.
 The dynasty had its origins in the Turcoman tribal confederations of Central Asia and marked the beginning of Turkic power in the Middle East.
 They established a Sunni Muslim rule over parts of Central Asia and the Middle East from the 11th to 14th centuries.
-They set up an empire known as Great Seljuq Empire that stretched from Anatolia in the west to western Afghanistan in the east and the western borders of (modern-day) China in the north-east; and was the target of the First Crusade.
-Today they are regarded as the cultural ancestors of the Western Turks, the present-day inhabitants of Turkey and Turkmenistan, and they are remembered as great patrons of Persian culture, art, literature, and language.
+They set the Seljuq Empire that stretched from Anatolia in the west to western Afghanistan in the east and the western borders of modern-day China in the north-east; and was the target of the First Crusade.
+Today they are regarded as the cultural ancestors of the Western Turks, the present-day inhabitants of Turkey, Azerbaijan and Turkmenistan, and they are remembered as great patrons of Persian culture, art, literature, and language.